Patient Photographic Skin Monitoring

 Miiskin is designed for patients who need to keep a closer eye on their moles and any new lesions developing on their skin as well as any other photographic monitoring of the skin that might be needed.
 It’s a helping hand for the patient’s at home skin self-exams and documentation.

-The app does not replace a visit to the doctor, but can be used in a typical follow-up scenario.
+The app does not replace a visit to the doctor, but can be used in a typical follow-up scenario or in telehealth consultations in locations such as the US, where Miiskin is HIPAA compliant.

 The app allows the patient to take close-up photographs of local areas such as individual lesions and wide area photos of their skin, for example of their back.
 The app then later prompts the patient to take follow-up photographs for the patient to compare the new photos to the baseline photographs to see if there have been any changes.